scandum/gridsort/README.md

 ----------

 The following benchmark was on WSL gcc version 7.5.0 (Ubuntu 7.5.0-3ubuntu1~18.04) using the [wolfsort](https://github.com/scandum/wolfsort) benchmark.
 The source code was compiled using g++ -O3 -w -fpermissive bench.c.
 The bar graph shows the best run out of 100 on 32 bit integers.
-Comparisons for gridsort are inlined.
+Comparisons for gridsort and std::sort are inlined.
 The std::sort() in the benchmark should be an in-place IntroSort.

 ![gridsort vs stdsort](https://github.com/scandum/gridsort/blob/main/images/gridsort_vs_stdsort.png)